Manea Mănescu: Family

-Mănescu's wife, Maria Munteanu Mănescu, was a well known pediatrician.
-In December 1973, she was named Vice Chairman of the Romanian Red Cross Society.
-She was also named a member of the (Romanian) National Council of Women in April 1978.
-It is not clear if the Mănescus had any children.
+Mănescu was married to Maria Munteanu Mănescu, a prominent pediatrician.
+In December 1973, she was appointed Vice Chairwoman of the Romanian Red Cross Society and in April 1978 became a member of the National Council of Women.
+It is not clear whether the couple had any children.

+Death

+Mănescu died in February 2009 at the age of 92.
+He was buried at Bellu Cemetery in Bucharest.